Visit

 The Frances Perkins Center is a 501(c)3 organization in Maine and the official philanthropic partner of the Frances Perkins National Monument.

-We do not currently receive monetary support from NPS and relies on donations to staff the Welcome Center and maintain our popular trails, while also working to fulfill other parts of our robust mission!
+We do not currently receive monetary support from NPS and rely on donations to staff the Welcome Center and maintain our popular trails, while also working to fulfill other parts of our robust mission!

-Learn more about our work and ways to support.
+Learn more about our work and ways to support

 There is limited free parking in the parking lot at the national monument.
 This is the only public parking available.
 Please do not park on River Road or nearby private, residential roads.
 Violators may be towed.
 No overnight parking is permitted.
 Click here to view a map of the available parking.